swiftcurrent2018/openarc/README.md

 union before referencing it.

-- In current implementation, C parser recognizes all directives as standalone annotations, and then following OpenACC/OpenMP parsers will attach non-standalone directives to structured blocks.
-Therefore, the following example will be parsed
+- In current implementation, C parser recognizes all directives as standalone annotations, which will be incorrect if they are non-standalone types.
+This error is corrected by the following OpenACC/OpenMP parsers, which re-attaches non-standalone directives to structured blocks.
+The two-step parsing may not work if either for-loop or if-statement has only one child statement without using bracket.
+Therefore, the following examples will be parsed incorrectly:

-incorrectly:
+	//Example1

-	//C parser will incorrectly parse the i-loop having the OpenACC directive as its body.
+	//C parser will incorrectly parse the i-loop having the OpenACC directive as its body, since the C parser recognizes all directives as standalone types.

 		for(i=0; i<N; i++)